jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Ideologues Don't Care About Evolution

-Ruling philosophies are very powerful.
-They can make strong believers of people who sometimes have a hard time applying their philosophy to the real-world.
+Ruling philosophies are compelling.
+They can make firm believers of people who sometimes have a hard time applying their theory to the real-world.
 One example is Lysenkoism.
 This was a pseudo-science in the Soviet Union that assumed our genes inherit learned traits.
-So for example, if you lived in a hot climate, your genes would morph to sweat more.
+So, for example, if you lived in a hot climate, your genes would morph to sweat more.

 Darwin said the opposite.
-He said said our genes are set in stone and it's the fittest who survive.
-Soviets didn't want to believe that because it sounded like elitism; which their communist ideology said was unnatural.
-The result was Soviet genetic research didn't exist, Soviet agriculture didn't get better seeds, and thousands of Soviet biologists were sent to labour camps because they asked too many questions.
+He taught us our genes are set in stone, and it's the fittest who survive.
+Soviets didn't want to believe that because it sounded like elitism, which their communist ideology said was unnatural.
+The result was Soviet genetic research didn't exist.
+Soviet agriculture didn't get better seeds.
+And thousands of Soviet biologists were sent to labor camps for asking questions.

 Likewise, Progressive and Conservative won't go easy.
 Their ideologues don't know—or care—about upgrading to the Interner Age.
-Even now they're fighting evolution to stay alive.
+Even now, they're fighting evolution to stay alive.

-These fights get very serious—like when Europe set itself aflame in the Thirty Years War fighting for a bygone Medieval Age ruling philosophy.
-Now we have extremist Progressives and Conservatives blaming each other for our society's problems, and rallying around trigger words, tea-party marches, free speech restrictions, woke culture, toxic campuses and boardrooms, revisionist histories.
-These misguided people will keep raising tensions, until we click a new philosophy for our new age.
+These fights get very serious—like when Europe set itself aflame in the Thirty Years War fighting for a past Medieval Age ruling philosophy.
+Now we have extremist Progressives and Conservatives blaming each other for our society's problems.
+They rally around trigger words, tea-party marches, woke culture, pronouns, toxic campuses and boardrooms, and "convince me I'm wrong" trolling.
+These misguided people will keep raising tensions until we click a new philosophy.
 Watch out.

 <div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/AgileFeminineAlpineroadguidetigerbeetle' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/agilefemininealpineroadguidetigerbeetle">via Gfycat</a></p>

 ## Made In America

 How did antagonists stay in business by re-selling the same products?
-They lowered their labour costs by exporting their factories and calling it profitability.
+They lowered their labor costs by exporting their factories and calling it profitability.

-There are endless pages of economic theory that justify exporting American industry.
-All of it's bullshit.
+There are endless pages of economic theory that justify exporting the American industry.
+All of its bullshit.
 If lower costs are such a good thing, why aren't trademarks, registered trademarks, copyrights, or patents filed in markets with cheap lawyers?
 Why aren't executives or marketing departments outsourced?
-Where would you rather penny-pinch, on marketing campaigns, or the actual person making your brakelines.
+Where would you rather penny-pinch, on marketing campaigns, or the person making your brake lines?
 Darth Blockbuster was simply selling off our factories to buy himself more time.
-China was especially seen as the promised land—the place of the never ending Industrial Age and thus the perfect solution to Darth Blockbuster's problems.
+China was especially seen as the promised land—the place of the never-ending Industrial Age and, thus, the perfect solution to Darth Blockbuster's problems.

 Left and Right politicians agreed.
-Unable to adapt to the Internet Age, they saw cheap labour as a way to sustain the "American Dream" babyboomer lifestyle they sold to voters.
-In addition to borrowing money, more free-trade was their answer to Main Street's money problems, even when it meant selling off Main Street.
+Unable to adapt our lifestyle to the Internet Age, they saw cheap labor as a way to sustain the "American Dream" babyboomer lifestyle they sold to voters.
+Thus, in addition to borrowing money, free-trade was their answer to Main Street's money problems, even when it meant selling off Main Street.

-But replaying bygone ages isn't how humanity wins the game of civilization.
-We win by constantly evolving technology and ourselves.
-That's why there's never been a time where the society full of marketers, managers, and economists, defeated the society full of engineers, craftsman, and technicians.
+No matter how cheap we make Industrial Age living, it's still outdated.
+We don't win the game by replaying bygone ages.
+We win by continually evolving technology and ourselves.
+That's why there's never been a time where the society full of marketers, managers, and economists, defeated the nation full of engineers, craftsmen, and technicians.

-To start winning the game in the Internet Age, Main Street must demand more "Made In America".
-It's a great sign we're controling our society's new Internet Age levers of power because we're buying each others products.
+To start winning the game in the Internet Age, Main Street must demand more "Made In America."
+Buying each other's products is a great sign we're controlling our society's new Internet Age levers of power.
 I smile, thinking of all those bakers, tailors, designers, engineers, repairmen happily working on a new empowered Main Street.

 ![China comparison](/img\diagrams\then-and-now.jpg)
 _A tale of two ruling philosophies.
 American and China in 1960 versus today._